-The offices of the German-based tech company, Das, are buzzing as the organization works to release a new global HR (human resources) software program.
+The offices of the German-based tech company are buzzing as the organization works to release a new global human resources software program.
 Localization teams work hard to translate the software into English, French, and Arabic for customers with offices in multiple locations around the world.

 Everything seems to be going well after the launch of the software, and the staff in the home office celebrates when the first product inquiries come in — but soon realize that simply translating the software into different languages was not enough.

 Complaints arrive from customers that purchased the program.
 In some of their offices located in the Middle East, the software is virtually unused, as many of its entry fields will not accept text that reads from right to left.
 To make matters worse, the scheduling feature of the software cannot accommodate the Sunday-through-Thursday work weeks prevalent in that region of the world.

-To relaunch the software successfully, Das forms special strategy teams to further accommodate a wide assortment of language requirements.
+To relaunch the software successfully, the organization forms special strategy teams to further accommodate a wide assortment of language requirements.
 In addition, the company must adopt other aspects of the software to local use as well as to country-specific hiring practices and laws.

-The whole problem might have been averted if Das had thought about the software as multiple local systems rather than a single global platform.
+The whole problem might have been averted if they had thought about the software as multiple local systems rather than a single global platform.

 There are many reasons why companies might want to introduce a global system, IT (information technology) change, or global platform.
 They may wish to standardize processes, even across national borders.
 They may wish to integrate technology or organizational systems across offices and countries.
 The organization may also want to establish norms across company culture, and a global platform or system is one way to facilitate that.